-Sunderland's Ji Dong-Won Joins Bundesliga Side Augsburg on Loan
+Sunderland striker Ji Dong-Won Joins FC Augsburg on loan.

 Sunderland’s January transfer window dealings began on the opening day of the month as striker Ji Dong-Won was allowed to join Bundesliga strugglers FC Augsburg on loan until the end of the season, according to the team's website.